mbradds/pipeline-profiles/readme.md

 - Rename default branch to main
 - Try to consolidate js files in `src/index_files` into one index.js file.
 - Add better consistency to shared columns across datasets.
 Eg, lat/long should follow this pattern: [{loc: [lat, -long]}] across all datasets.
+- Look into a monorepo structure for seperating the back end code (python+sql) and front end code (JS, Handlebars, CSS).

 ### Completed TODO's